ssagynbayeva/ssagynbayeva.github.io/outreach.md

 ### <span style="font-family:Andale Mono;">Women in Physics Club</span>
 {% include image-caption.html imageurl="/assets/images/posts/outreach/women.jpg#right" caption="" width="400" %}

-Together with Professor Aikaterini Mandilara at Nazarbayev University, I ran the *Women in Physics* club, where we conducted meetings and different events to encourage female students to choose STEM-related majors and to provide support to those who have already chosen it.
-Some of the events we organized were a fundraising movie night to help a student with cancer, a talk on feminism and women in science, etc. The important goal is to provide a safe space to female students and faculty in Physics at Nazarbayev University.
+I was a president of the *Women in Physics* club at Nazarbayev University, where we conducted meetings and different events to encourage female students to choose STEM-related majors and to provide support to those who have already chosen it.
+Some of the events we organized were a fundraising movie night to help a student with cancer (organized my the former president, Azel Murzabekova), a talk on feminism and women in science, etc. The important goal is to provide a safe space to female students and faculty in Physics at Nazarbayev University.

 >## <span style="font-family:Andale Mono;">Invited Public Talks</span>